Specifying other information where duration is unspecified

 Remember that sounds of unspecified duration are represented by discrete symbols of fixed shape (as opposed to the extendable symbols used for sounds of specified duration).
 By default, the “discrete symbol” is a wedge placed directly above a layer line; but this is only one option.
 When duration is unspecified, other information can be given about the sounds, both by using different shapes and by placing them below as well as above the layer line.

-Alternatively, we could save space by placing all the symbols above the layer line and using different shapes for the different kinds of sound—for instance, a square for the stomp and a wedge for the clap.
+Alternatively, we could save space by placing all the symbols above the layer line and using different shapes for the different kinds of sound - for instance, a square for the stomp and a wedge for the clap, shown below.
 In this case, we would need to provide a “key” at the beginning of the score to indicate what each shape represents.

 In addition to using different shapes, information may be conveyed by a contrast between filled-in and open shapes, for instance to represent obligatory and optional strokes in a variable drumming pattern.